junxit/us-congress-bills-115/bill.md

 ## § 5.
 Improving information sharing with the States

-- **(a)** *In general* Title I of the NICS Improvement Amendments Act of 2007 (34 U.S.C.
-40911 et seq.) is amended by adding at the end the following:
+- **(a)** *In general* Title I of the NICS Improvement Amendments Act of 2007 (34 U.S. 40911 et seq.) is amended by adding at the end the following:
   > ## § 107.
 Implementation plan
   >
   > - **(a)** *In general* Not later than 1 year after the date of enactment of the Fix NICS Act of 2017, the Attorney General, in coordination with the States and Indian tribal governments, shall establish, for each State or Indian tribal government, a plan to ensure maximum coordination and automation of the reporting or making available of appropriate records to the National Instant Criminal Background Check System established under section 103 of the Brady Handgun Violence Prevention Act (34 U.S.C.
-40901) and the verification of the accuracy of those records during a 4-year period specified in the plan.
-The records shall be limited to those of an individual described in subsection (g) or (n) of section 922 of title 18, United States Code.
+40901) and the verification of the accuracy of those records during a 4-year period specified in the plan, and shall update the plan biennially, to the extent necessary, based on the most recent biennial assessment under subsection (f).
+The records shall be limited to those of an individual described in subsection (g) or (n) of section 922 of title 18, United States Code
   > - **(b)** *Benchmark requirements* Each plan established under this section shall include annual benchmarks to enable the Attorney General to assess the implementation of the plan, including—
   >   - **(1)** qualitative goals and quantitative measures; and
   >   - **(2)** a needs assessment, including estimated compliance costs.